A-safarji/MTA-EDA/README.md

 #### MVP Goal:

-* The goal of this project would be an identification of the subway stations that have the most traffics and crowds, correlated with those who commute every day.
-And to help decreasing crowds from busy stations.
+* The goal of this project would be an identification of the subway stations that have the most congestion and crowds, correlated with those who commute every day.
+And to find how decreasing crowds from busy stations.
 For these, I will also include stations and external sources that can support reducing crowds in busy stations between morning and evening.

 To start exploring this goal, I used real live maps and charts to detect and predict crowds on the map.
 Also, helping reduce crowds by using external transportations such as buses where I can spot them on the maps.